linjiw/linjiw.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Looking to get in touch?
 Whether you have a question, comment, or just want to say hello, I'd love to hear from you!
-Visit my website and click on the 'Contact' page to send me a message.
-I'll get back to you as soon as possible.
       # Contact (add or remove contact options as necessary)
       email: joewwang@outlook.com
       phone: +1 412-888-6071
       appointment_url: 'https://calendly.com/linjiw'